swiftlang/swift-package-manager/Documentation/PackageDescription.md

 Represents a platform supported by the package.

-By default, the Swift Package Manager assigns a predefined minimum deployment version for each supported platforms unless configured using the `platforms` API.
+By default, the Swift Package Manager assigns a predefined minimum deployment version for each supported platform unless configured using the `platforms` API.
 This predefined deployment version will be the oldest deployment target version supported by the installed SDK for a given platform.
 One exception to this rule is macOS, for which the minimum deployment target version will